PistacchioVerde26/java-email-server-client/README.md

 The UI for the client was developed using JavaFX meanwhile for the server, given the simplicity of it's UI, was developed with Swing.
 Also, a strict MVC pattern was to be followed in order to pass the exam.

-With this final project i got a mark of 30.
+With this final project i got a grade of 30/30.